 Perhaps the most obscure reference that David Bowie made to Jacques Brel came in the year of Brel’s death – his recording of Tchaikovsky’s Peter and the Wolf, which came nearly ten years after Brel recorded his own version.

 In 2000, when Bowie headlined Glastonbury Festival, he included a subtle nod to Brel that went mostly unnoticed.
 Rather than include a Brel cover or one of the songs with direct links to the chansonnier, Bowie instructed his pianist to play a jazz version of the song ‘Greensleeves’ before the band took to the stage.
 ‘Greensleeves’, similar in structure to the Brel song ‘Amsterdam’, was frequently used by Brel as walk-on music, most famously in his final run of shows in 1966 and 1967.

 What I find perhaps the most compelling similarity, however, is the artists’ self-imposed hiatus from recording new music – a period that lasted a decade for both artists – which was then followed by a top-secret new album that catapulted them back into the limelight and the top of the charts.
 Both The Next Day and Les Marquises contain songs that are nostalgic and reminisce about the artists’ past music, and both albums perfectly sum up the singers’ careers.
 These albums were also the first albums not to feature the singer’s face on the cover.
 Brel died of cancer following the album’s release.

 There are many more similarities I could mention – but I don’t want this post to be too exhaustive!

 What do you think?
 Is there more of a connection or is it all just coincidence?
-Let me know in the comments section!
+Let me know in the comments section, and don’t forget to check out my English-language cover versions below!